titpetric/etl/README.md

 (`:column`).
 The query files are usually coupled to the database you're working with due to differences between SQL syntax.

+> In order to implement the correct deletion or truncation behaviour for
+> any database, a query file should be created.
+The cli doesn't provide
+> any `delete` or `truncate` functionality for several unstated reasons.

 ## Motivation

 I didn't find any nice tooling that would let me create and update